It’s payday! How will you collect?

 If you’re a tenant, you want something convenient.
 Checks are not built for the way you operate; most tenants—especially millennials—prefer paying rent from their phone or computer.
 Having something automated can give you peace of mind, so you never have to worry about late fees or losing your housing.

 If you’re a landlord, you need protection against payer disputes or partial payments a tenant might make to avoid eviction.
 Few landlords want to be taking endless trips to the bank; most want rent money to go directly to their bank account.
 You deserve something automated so that tenants won’t forget to pay and so that you won’t be late with your mortgage payments.
 You also need something with no transfer limits so that you can focus on growing your portfolio without outgrowing your payment platform.

 Landlords also need a system to help them keep good records so that tax season isn’t a nightmare.
 Being able to track income and expenses is key to good rental organization and making sure you have positive cash flow.

 Tellus: a platform designed for rent collection (and so much more)

 Best of all, Tellus is free for landlords and tenants.
-Bank-grade encryption is in place so that all your financial transactions are secure.
+Plus, bank-level encryption is in place.

 For too long, the rental industry has been living in the past.
 We’re ready to leave old payment methods behind and adopt something new.
 Rent collection is just the tip of the iceberg.